Politics of China

 The Chinese political system is considered authoritarian.
-There are no freely elected national leaders, political opposition is suppressed, all organized religious activity is controlled by the CCP, dissent is not permitted, and civil rights are curtailed.
-Direct elections occur only at the local level, not the national level, with all candidate nominations controlled by the CCP.

-The nature of the elections is highly constrained by the CCP's monopoly on power in China, censorship, and party control over elections.
-According to academic Rory Truex of the Princeton School of Public and International Affairs, "the CCP tightly controls the nomination and election processes at every level in the people's congress system... the tiered, indirect electoral mechanism in the People's Congress system ensures that deputies at the highest levels face no semblance of electoral accountability to the Chinese citizenry."
+(Note: Attributed to multiple references:) There are no freely elected national leaders, political opposition is suppressed, all organized religious activity is controlled by the CCP, dissent is not permitted, and civil rights are curtailed.
+Limited direct elections have occurred only at the local level, not the national level, with all candidate nominations controlled by the CCP.
+The nature of the elections is highly constrained by the CCP's monopoly on power, censorship, and party control over elections.
+By law, all elections at all levels must adhere to the leadership of the CCP.
+All government bodies and state-owned enterprises have internal CCP committees that lead the decision-making in these institutions.
+China's two special administrative regions (SARs), Hong Kong and Macau, are governed under the "one country, two systems" principle.